jiink/JaDraw/README.md

 # JaDraw

 My C++ software graphics library for drawing to a bitmap.
-Good for embedded devices.
+Good for embedded devices with enough to hold a full 24-bit framebuffer.

 This gives functions that let you draw to a given bitmap.
 How to display the resulting image is up to your specific application.